 This innately developed alignment allows for your body to have a much more complete build than ever before, one that is poised to become more loose and flexible.
 A well-explored yoga pose exercises all types of tendons and ligaments throughout your body.

-Additional Health Benefits of Yoga
+Additional Health Benefits of Yoga for Athletes

 Several unique benefits which you can find in yoga include: